Did anyone ever tell you that you should read books to change your life?

 “We who lived in concentration camps can remember the men who walked through the huts comforting others, giving away their last piece of bread.
 They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of the human freedoms — to choose one’s attitude in any given set of circumstances, to choose one’s own way.”

-When I picked up Man’s Search for Meaning — a remarkable journey of an Austin concentration camp survivor — the author Victor himself, life took another meaning.
+When I picked up Man’s Search for Meaning — a remarkable journey of an Auschwitz concentration camp survivor — the author Victor himself, life took another meaning.